 I hope you enjoy these healthy salmon burgers as much as I do.
 You can freeze the remaining ones in a plastic bag or container, wrapped in parchment paper.
 They make a great meal prep option too!
-You can learn more about meal prep and get your own free guide, right here!

 If you make these healthy salmon burgers, please let me know in the comments below and tag me on Instagram so I can see!